zheliu422/Check-fresh/content/home/hero.md

 Have you ever wondered if the expiration date on your beverage is accurate?
 Do you feel comfortable wasting food?

-Hey!
-We has made smart device that give you more confidence in the freshness of your drink in a sustainable way that also reduces food waste!
+Hi there!
+We have made smart device that gives you more confidence in the freshness of your drink in a sustainable way that also reduces food waste!